Insurance for Canadian

 residence under the Emergency Transportation benefit,

-arranged by TIC, for a one-way economy flight to
+arranged by Allianz, for a one-way economy flight to

 additional reasonable living costs, child care